wulukewu/shopping-site/README.md

 This project is a shopping website built using Vue.js for the frontend, Express.js for the backend, and a SQL database.
 It includes user login, product browsing, shopping cart, and checkout functionalities.

+## Backend Repository

+The backend repository for this project can be found [here](https://github.com/wulukewu/shopping-site-api).

 ## Demo

 Check out the live demo of the project [here](https://shopping-site.luke-ray.site).